 Next, recruit a helper.
 This process will take less than five minutes if it is going to work for your situation at all.

 Step 1: Wash Your Hands in Very Cold Water

 Wash or soak your hands in the coldest water you can stand for awhile to shrink the size of the blood vessels in your hands.

 Then, quickly, with your helper, work the end of the dental floss under the ring shank (bottom side or inside of the ring) leaving a loose end of about 3-4 inches facing your wrist (not facing the end of your finger).

 Tip: A dental floss threader or possibly a needle threader might help if you have trouble with this step.

 Step 3: Wind the Dental Floss Around Your Finger

-Next, have your helper wrap the dental floss directly from the container (don't trim off the floss) VERY TIGHTLY and close together but quickly around your finger from base toward tip, while you hold the shorter end that you threaded under the ring.
+Next, have your helper wrap the dental floss directly from the container (don't trim off the floss) very tightly and close together but quickly around your finger from the base toward the tip, while you hold the shorter end that you threaded under the ring.

 Make sure the wraps all nearly touch each other so that you can’t see much, if any, skin between each wrap: have your helper quickly turn your finger into a tightly wrapped mummy.

 Keep wrapping until past the point where the ring sticks.
 Remember to keep the wraps very tight and very close together even though this may be very uncomfortable for the person who has the stuck ring.
 (Sorry!)